hansaya/proxmox-k3s-terraform/README.md

 ![alt text](pics/h0Ha98fXyO.png)

 You can use the auto generated host file for Ansible.
+To install k3s, I recommend the great work by https://github.com/itwars/k3s-ansible.
+If you are experimenting alot, create a sym link between `inventory/hosts.ini` and `k3s-ansible/inventory/my-cluster/hosts.ini` and set `ansible_user` in `group_vars/all.yml`.